fabienschlegel/d2c-v2/posts/setup-jwt-react-django-app.md

 ---
-title: "Setup JWT for a React Django app in minutes"
+title: 'Setup JWT for a React Django app in minutes'
-date: "2021-06-25"
+date: '2021-06-25'
 author:
-  name: "Fabien Schlegel"
+  name: 'Fabien Schlegel'
-  avatar: "/assets/blog/authors/fabien_schlegel.png"
+  avatar: '/assets/blog/authors/fabien_schlegel.png'
-excerpt: "How to setup JWT in a project with a React frontend and a Django backend in minutes."
+excerpt: 'How to setup JWT in a project with a React frontend and a Django backend in minutes.'
-tags: ["React", "django", "jwt"]
+tags: ['React', 'django', 'jwt']
-related: ["introduction-to-jwt", "five-reasons-to-use-django"]
+related: ['introduction-to-jwt', 'five-reasons-to-use-django']
 ---

 In my previous post, I explained what the JWT are.